sebkln/basetemplate/README.md

 It contains enough configuration and templates to get you started.

 It will not impose any Frontend Framework on you.
-You're free to use your favourite Framework and custom templates.
+You're free to use your favorite Framework and custom templates.

-This sitepackage starter kit is maintained and continuosly improved since TYPO3 version 6.2.
+This sitepackage starter kit has been maintained and continuously improved since TYPO3 version 6.2.
-Its concepts follow best practices of the TYPO3 community, but also take personal experiences into account.
+Its concepts follow the best practices of the TYPO3 community but also take personal experiences into account.

 ## Features